Inventory #

 Item sets are used in the reward system to allow users to be rewarded with a random item that belongs to specific sets (see example below).

-Item rewards #
+Item Rewards #

 A powerful feature of the Inventory system is the ability for game designers to add consume rewards to item definitions.
 When a user consumes the item, they will be granted the reward accordingly.
 Due to the power and flexibility of the Hiro reward system, this allows game designers the opportunity to create all manner of consumables.